How to Spell Check on Word: A Step-by-Step Guide

 Step 3: Check for Spelling Errors

 Ensuring spell checking is turned on beforehand will enable users to ascertain potential spelling issues early in the process.
 To this end, simply click on the ‘Spelling & Grammar’ button within the ‘Proofing’ section of any document’s review tab and Word will commence scouring your writing for any typos.

 Step 4: Review Spelling Suggestions

 As Word scans your content, it will flag any instances that it believes are misspelled.
-If certain words have been highlighted, this means that Word has no conception of an appropriate spelling for them – right-clicking on such a word displays suggestions for the respective correction; if you find the intended form in said list then click to replace misused terms; otherwise ignoring any error is possible as well.
+If certain words have been highlighted, this means that Word has no conception of an appropriate spelling for them – right-clicking on such a word displays suggestions for the respective correction; if you find the intended form in the said list then click to replace misused terms; otherwise ignoring any error is possible as well.

 Step 5: Check for Grammatical Errors

 After Word has completed its verification process for spelling errors, it will proceed to check for grammatical mistakes.
 If any are detected, these will be highlighted and prompted with suggestions as to how they might be rectified.
 To review these proposals once again, simply click on the ‘Spelling & Grammar’ button located thereon once more